Nursing Home Negligence: How to Treat Pressure Ulcers

 - Covering the wound with special dressings and/or medicated gauze.

 Continuing Care for Bedsores If your loved one is being treated for bedsores, keep in contact with your loved one’s doctors, even if your loved one is in a nursing home.
 Even if the nursing staff at the nursing home is top-notch, always check the bedsores yourself and insist on daily updates.
 Stay in touch with your loved one’s doctor.
 It is extremely important to prevent bedsores from becoming infected if they are not already infected.
 Look for signs of infection, including redness around the lesion, a foul smell coming from the open wound or yellow or green puss around or in the pressure ulcer.
 Notify the nursing staff and your loved one’s doctor as soon as you notice any signs of infection.

+Preventing Pressure Ulcer Caregivers can prevent or at least head off bedsores by inspecting the patient every day and by turning the patient at least every two hours.
+If the patient is sitting in a chair or wheelchair, they should be repositioned every 15 to 20 minutes.
+Adding soft padding to beds and wheelchairs can help to prevent pressure ulcers, but caregivers should still check patients.
+If bedsores do appear, make sure the patient is getting the proper nutrition.
+Without the correct vitamins and minerals, even a bedsore in its first stage will not heal properly, or sometimes will not heal at all.
 Look for signs such as dirty rooms, missing and dirty clothing, significant weight loss not related to an illness, poor hygiene, bruises, broken bones, and bedsores.
 These and other signs of improper care show that the nursing home might be negligent in the care of your loved one.
 If you see signs of negligence, including pressure ulcers, consulting with a nursing home abuse attorney can help you determine if you can pursue a legal case against the facility.